fredeerock/foreman/README.md

 - https://access.redhat.com/documentation/en-us/red_hat_satellite/6.4-beta

 ## Troubleshooting

-* Putting host IP in for nameserver in /etc/resolv.conf seems to help anisble reach guests using FQDNs.
+- Putting host IP in for nameserver in /etc/resolv.conf seems to help anisble reach guests using FQDNs.
-* Also make sure to supply user and password to ansible.
+- Make sure to supply user and password to ansible.

-* Probably should add SSH keys on host creation.
+## To Do
-* If getting `Notice: Run of Puppet configuration client already in progress; skipping (/opt/puppetlabs/puppet/cache/state/agent_catalog_run.lock exists)` try re-running `sudo /opt/puppetlabs/bin/puppet agent --test --debug` on master node.
+- Probably should add SSH keys on host creation.